legends2k/blog/content/note/clean_me/index.md

 - It runs an OS and a TCP/IP server on certain ports bypassing any firewall in the host
     - You would never know even if you’re spied on
 - Can’t be terminated
-    - It controls the hosts boot cycle
+    - It controls the host’s boot cycle

 A processor inside your processor, having its own operating system[^7], running services, buried very deep within and can’t be switched completely off -- it’s needed to even bring up your processor during boot.
 I’m talking about the [Intel ME][] --- a [backdoor][] that’s built into Intel processors; it’s inner workings known only to Intel who refuses divulging anything about it in the name of security[^4].
 What’s that?
 Yeah, I too went "I’m lucky!
 I own an AMD machine".
 Well, look up [PSP][]; it’s AMD’s ME.
 I think it’s [clear by now][NSA] such